-We offer individual Counselling, however not every client is able to attend face to face counselling sessions so we can facilitate these needs by offering phone, Skype and Zoom Counselling (telehealth).
+We are currently only offering individual counselling via phone, Skype and Zoom (telehealth).
 Online counselling is emerging as a very popular and effective form of counselling because often the physical barrier of distance can come between a person's ability to seek treatment.
 Clients engage with their counsellor in “real time” whilst maintaining the same level of privacy and confidentiality they would come to expect during a visit to our office.
 Just like face to face counselling, remote counselling online allows for in-depth therapy by enabling clients to communicate online in real time via a video and/or voice connection.

 "The principle aim of psychotherapy is not to transport one to an impossible state of happiness, but to help (the client) acquire steadfastness and patience in the face of suffering" - Carl Jung

 The terms “counselling” and “psychotherapy” are often used interchangeably, but there is a slight distinction.
 Counselling generally refers to short-term consultation while psychotherapy typically refers to longer-term treatment.
 Counselling typically deals with present issues that are easily resolved on the conscious level whereas psychotherapy intensively and extensively examines a person’s psychological history.
 In other words, counselling is more concerned with practical or immediate issues and outcomes while psychotherapy is more focused on helping a person understand his/her life in a profound and reflective manner.